Professional CV templates: Free download examples

 • Keep it clean

-Whilst you want to stand out, don’t make your design features distracting or over the top – stick to one or two colours and a couple of design features.
+You want to stand out, but don’t go overboard with design.
+Stick to one or two colours and a few simple design elements.

-You want to include graphics that help create a put together and professional impression, helping to reinforce what you’re saying on your CV.
+Use graphics that help create a polished and professional impression, helping to reinforce what you’re saying on your CV.

-Use our professional CV tips and templates and start applying to graduate jobs today!
+Ready to get started?
+Use our CV tips and templates and apply for graduate jobs today!

 Professional CV: Made on Canva